 Step 3: Build Third-Party Presence

-85% of AI citations come from third-party sources.
+As of mid-2026, industry data puts roughly 85% of AI citations as coming from third-party sources.
 For restaurants, this means reviews across platforms, food editorial coverage, and community discussion.

 Generate Reviews Across Multiple Platforms